 The service provider performance and internal control must be adequately monitored on an ongoing basis, and operational risk is assessed with the service provider at least annually.
-For intra-group arrangements, monthly service review meetings are in place with oversight provided via the quarterly Reinsurance Operations Committee, which is responsible for managing escalated issues.
-A service quality report on all outsourcing arrangements is provided quarterly to the Reinsurance Operations Committee and twice yearly to the Board.
+For intragroup and third party arrangements, periodic service review meetings are in place with oversight provided via the quarterly Reinsurance and Operations Committee, which is responsible for managing escalated issues.
+A service quality report on all outsourcing arrangements is provided quarterly to the Reinsurance and Operations Committee and twice yearly to the Board.